PaimaStudios/paima-engine-docs/docs/home/1-setup/1-how-to-use-paima-engine.md

 - `.env.*` (Your game node config)
 - `paima-engine` (The Paima Engine executable)

-In other words, you do not require your unpacked game code or `paima-sdk`, allowing you to easily run your game node wherever you deem best (without even needing node installed or any external dependencies).
+In other words, you do not require your unpacked game code, allowing you to easily run your game node wherever you deem best (without even needing node installed or any external dependencies).

 ## Snapshots